apinf/platform/README.md

 [![Throughput Graph](https://graphs.waffle.io/apinf/api-umbrella-dashboard/throughput.svg)](https://waffle.io/apinf/api-umbrella-dashboard/metrics)

 # Nightly build
 You can preview our latest version at [nightly.apinf.io](http://nightly.apinf.io).

-* username: test@test.test
-* password: testuser
+Feel free to register an account and test things out.

 # Contributing
 Please review our [Contributor Guide](https://github.com/apinf/docs/blob/master/docs/develop/contributing.md) for details on how to get involved with the project.